Click Below to Skip Ahead

 Food & Diet Requirements

-New Zealand Heading Dogs burn energy fast because they are always active, which means that they are going to have big appetites.
-They love food and don’t know when to stop eating, so never leave large quantities of food out but rather give them several meals throughout the day.
+New Zealand Heading Dogs burn energy fast because they are always active and have big appetites.
+They love food and don’t know when to stop eating, so they never leave large quantities of food out but give them several small meals throughout the day.
 How much food you need to give your dog depends on their age, weight, health issues, and activity levels, so it is important to read the recommendations on the packaging.
-However, these dogs do well on high-quality dog food that is age-appropriate.
+However, they do well on high-quality dog food that is age-appropriate.

 High-calorie dog food that is high in animal proteins is essential for this type of dog.
 The whole meat or meat meal ingredients should be listed first on the dog food packaging.
 New Zealand Heading Dogs also need fruits, vegetables, and whole grains in their food, but on a much smaller scale than the protein.